cytric-74/extrct/README.md

 - The corresponding **stock ticker symbol** (from Yahoo Finance API)

 So.
 I was thinking to use webscrapping along with yfinance, for better and accurate outputs.
 Thats one of the way to also approach the problem.
 Why i didnt approach it? seems like this way was sort of an essay escape, but in future will alsp upload a file with webscrapping technique or the one with APIs (especially the api from linkdin for better name search).
+In this one in particular i have tried to guess the name of the orgs or companies if Im not able to find them on Whois.

 # Output
 ![here is the output](output.png)